BobTheZombie/LPM.Org/README.md

 - `lpm removepkg NAME... [--root PATH] [--dry-run] [--force]` – remove installed packages by name.

+#### Symlink manifest digests

+`collect_manifest()` records symbolic links with a `"link"` field describing their target and stores a SHA‑256 digest alongside each entry.
+Packages may use either of the following formats:

+- The default produced by `collect_manifest()` hashes the link target string itself.
+This keeps manifests stable even when the link points outside the staged root.
+- Traditional manifests for projects such as glibc store the hash of the file payload referenced by the link (for example `/usr/bin/ld.so` matching the digest of the loader binary).

+`installpkg` recognises both schemes.
+When the manifest omits the `"link"` metadata or when the recorded digest matches the resolved file content, LPM falls back to hashing the extracted payload so that older packages remain compatible.

 ### System bootstrap

 - `lpm bootstrap ROOT [--include PKG ...] [--no-verify]` – create a minimal